Who we are

 Personal Details

 Parent & student personal details are collected as part of the tuition process.
 This includes contact details and academic progress data collected and created as part of the tuition process.
-All details held about you are visible in your ‘My Account’ page.
+All details held about you are visible in your ‘My 1-2-1 Tuition’ or ‘My Courses’ page dependent on the type of tuition you are registered for.

 Comments